-When you install a brand new DIY conservatory, the last thing you want is rainwater trickling through the roof, soaking everything inside.
+When you build a new conservatory, the last thing you want is rainwater trickling through the roof and soaking everything inside.

 What is lead flashing?

-Flashing is essentially the formation of weather resistant material placed against a structural joint to prevent the passage of exterior water between the seams.
+Flashing is a weather-resistant material applied to a structural joint to prevent water from passing between the seams.

-It has a useful part to play around many sections of a building – whether that’s chimneys, ventilation, walls, windows and door frames.
-Besides protecting these areas from leakages, it also acts as a deterrent to indoor mould issues.
+It plays a valuable role in many parts of a building — vents, chimneys, walls, windows and door frames.
+It protects these areas from leaks and acts as a deterrent to indoor mould problems.

 Where can I buy lead flashing?